If You Feel Thankful, Write It Down. It's Good For Your Health

 "I know it sounds kind of meta," he says.
 "But practicing gratitude, it brings me so much gratitude in and of itself."

-Although there have been times when he's skipped a day or even several days when he's felt especially down.
+There have been times, however, when he has skipped a day or even several days when he's felt especially down.
 "Or if I don't skip those days, I've straight up lied to my own gratitude journal ...
 I've filled it with things I hoped to be grateful for," he says — but he didn't feel grateful, and forcing it felt bad.

 "Gratitude is a very rich emotion, but it's also kind of a complicated one," notes Lyubomirsky.
 "Sometimes when you express gratitude, you could also feel humbled or indebted or embarrassed.
 So it doesn't always feel pleasant."

-In one study Lyubomirsky and her colleagues found that that counting blessings once a week boosted happiness, but doing so three times a week didn't.
+In one study Lyubomirsky and her colleagues found that counting blessings once a week boosted happiness, but doing so three times a week didn't.
 "That suggests that for most people, at least on average, three times a week was too much," she says.
 "And too much gratitude can sort of backfire."

 There's also a lack of research on how gratitude exercises affect people with clinical depression, anxiety or suicidal tendencies, Lyubomirsky says.
 "If you're depressed, and you're asked to express gratitude ... you might have trouble thinking of what you're grateful for, or you may feel really guilty you haven't paid back that person you're grateful for."